 The availability of solar energy on a large scale makes it a highly valuable source of electricity.

 Solar power increases sustainability, decreases pollution, reduces global warming, and eliminates the need of burning fossil fuels.
+Even smaller applications like solar garden lights help reduce grid dependency at the household level.

 These are global advantages.